jumokeomoshebi3/Kern-Serve/README.md

-# Instructions (so far)
+# Kern-Serve

-Put these two files in the same directory.
+Put 'kern-serve.c' and 'Makefile'

 As root, run